AmyCox/Junior_FED_Practical/NOTES.md

 ## Responsiveness

-I have not had the time to work on media queries for different screen sizes
+I have not had the time to work on media queries for different screen sizes, if I get a chance tomorrow I will take a look at this as I built it in grid I would be able to stack the elements with media queries.

 ## Line in footer